 Changes in blood pressure

 Dr. Jonathan M. Schott, a professor in clinical neurology and a consultant neurologist, is the senior's study author.
-The team published their findings in
+The team published their findings in The Lancet Neurology.

 Dr. Schott and his colleagues used data from 502 individuals from the Insight 46 dataset, a neuroscience study that is part of the U.K.'s Medical Research Council National Survey of Health and Development, a large birth cohort study of people born in the U.K. in 1946.